yeonsoochung/walmart-sales/README.md

 <img src="images/data-org.PNG" alt="Alt text" width="800"/>
 </p>

 In addition to dates, the calendar csv file contains dates for events (e.g., holidays, major sporting events, etc.) and SNAP benefits.
 The sales_train_evaluation csv contains data on quantities of items sold each day for each store.
-The sell_prices csv contains week-to-week price data for every item.
+The sell_prices csv contains week-to-week price data for every item (this price could differ from store to store given a particular week).

 Extensive transformations were applied to the original data tables to make them conducive for use in PBI.